Hotels near Aviation Fields at Forest Park

 Which hotels near Aviation Fields at Forest Park have laundry facilities?

-Which hotels near Aviation Fields at Forest Park have a pool?
+Which hotels near Aviation Fields at Forest Park have an outdoor pool?

 Which hotels near Aviation Fields at Forest Park have suites or extra space?